About¶

 kubectl config view -o jsonpath='{.contexts[*].name}'

-To create a service account and give it privileges to handle vms,
+To create a service account and give it privileges to handle vms on a given namespace,

 To gather a token (in /tmp/token):